 You may also find that walking upstairs or on your toes is also quite painful if you have Plantar Fasciitis, as the tissue is being stretched the most during these types of movements.

 If you are someone who likes to exercise, the good news is that the pain from this foot problem often goes away when you start your activity, but returns soon after.
-I like to run and have found that this is definitely the case.

-Rest and drugs.
+Rest and use medication.

 The best treatment for this problem is to rest your feet as much as possible and also use medicines such as Ibuprofen, which will help reduce any inflammation and stop it from hurting quite so much.